 Racusen, Seth (2012): “The Grammar of Color Identity in Brazil”, in: Reiter, Bernd and Eison, Kimberly (eds.), Re-Examining the Black Atlantic: Afro-Descendants and Development, Michigan: Michigan State University Press.

-Daniel Cefaï is a PhD in Anthropology from the École des Hautes Études en Sciences Sociales (School for Advanced Studies in Social Sciences) where he is also a Professor.
-Besides his production on the field of sociology of public spaces and mobilizations, Prof. Cefaï has also a prominent role in introducing North-American pragmatism and the School of Chicago in the French intellectual debate.
-He also develops a noteworthy contribution regarding the theoretical and methodological discussion about ethnography in Brazil, in permanent dialogue with the Urban Ethnography Nucleus from the Centro Brasileiro de Análise e Planejamento (Brazilian Centre of Analysis and Planning – Cebrap).
-Works from acknowledged authors such as Clifford Geertz, George Herbert Mead and Erving Goffman have their French translation by Prof. Cefaï.
+Daniel Cefaï holds a PhD in Anthropology from the École des Hautes Études en Sciences Sociales (EHESS) where he is also Professor.
+Besides his production in the field of sociology of public spaces and mobilizations, Prof. Cefaï also plays a prominent role in introducing North-American pragmatism and the School of Chicago in the French intellectual debate.
+He is also developing a noteworthy contribution regarding the theoretical and methodological discussion about ethnography in Brazil, in permanent dialogue with the Urban Ethnography Nucleus from the Centro Brasileiro de Análise e Planejamento (CEBRAP).
+Works from acknowledged authors such as Clifford Geertz, George Herbert Mead and Erving Goffman were translated into French by Prof. Cefaï.

 Main discipline: Anthropology